shirousaberx/3d-geometry-run/README.md

 ## 3D Geometry Run
-3D game build from scratch using Pascal language without using any graphics library.
+3D game build from scratch using Pascal language only using rudimentary graphics library.

 To play, press 'play' button and move up and down using 'w' or 's'